Chateaubriand Fellowship

 Selection process

-• Applicant’s command of the subject
+• scientific quality of the project;

 How to apply